ember-learn/ember-blog/source/2020-12-18-the-ember-times-issue-170.md

 There's also a sample Todo list app built using these exciting new technologies if you want to [check it out](https://todolist-glimmer-snowpack.surge.sh/).

 Still not enough cool frontend bundler technology for you?
-Well, Rajasegar has written a [follow up post](https://dev.to/rajasegar/building-glimmer-apps-with-rollup-3jcj) about how to use Rollup with a Glimmer app as well!
+Well, Rajasegar has written a follow-up post about [how to use Rollup with a Glimmer app](https://dev.to/rajasegar/building-glimmer-apps-with-rollup-3jcj) as well!

 ---